apecloud/kubeblocks/docs/user_docs/lifecycle_management/lifecycle_management_api.md

 #### spec.connectionCredential

-`spec.connectionCredential` is used to create a connection secret.
+`spec.connectionCredential` is used to create a connection credential secret.

 Requirements for `.spec.connectionCredential`:
   - 8 random characters `$(RANDOM_PASSWD)` placeholder.